ksd-mx/speech-analyzer/README.md

 | `MQTT_BROKER_URL` | MQTT broker URL | localhost |
 | `MQTT_PORT` | MQTT broker port | 1883 |
 | `REDIS_URL` | Redis URL | redis://redis:6379/0 |

+**Important note on threshold values:**
+- Always set a detection confidence threshold appropriate for your use case
+- For Whisper strategy: values closer to 0.5 are often sufficient (default)
+- For Classifier strategy: higher values (0.6-0.8) may be needed for better precision
+- Lower thresholds increase recall but may produce more false positives
+- Higher thresholds increase precision but may miss some occurrences
+- Test and tune the threshold for your specific audio and keywords

 See `config/settings.py` for a complete list of options.